 Table of Contents

 Welcome to our Guild Wars 2 Raid Tanking Guide.
 If you’re reading this guide, you have an interest in filling the role of raid tank.
-The following guide, compiled by myself and my guild will assist newcomers to the tanking role.
+The following guide, compiled by myself and my group will aid newcomers to the tanking role.

 The assumption is that you know the boss mechanics, and how the encounters work.
 You should have a good understanding of all the boss mechanics before hand.
 If you don’t I highly recommend not filling this role until you do.